end2endzone/end2endzone-hugo/content/blog/2021-03-14-how-to-encode-command-line-parameters-on-windows-done-right.md

 ## <span id="Rule_2_8211_Strings"><a id="rule2"></a>Rule #2 - Strings</span>

 Double quotes character (`"`) starts or ends a string.
-Strings allows one to insert a delimiter (or separators) character to an argument.&nbsp;The double quotes character is omitted from the argument.
+Strings allows one to insert a delimiter (or separators) character to an argument.
+The double quotes character is omitted from the argument.

 {{< pleasenote >}}
   Note that strings ***may**&nbsp;**not***&nbsp;always be ended (the end of the command line may be hit without the end-of-string character)